Below is just a small selection of the main data breach group actions we are currently involved in...

 A Group Action – sometimes known as a Class Action or a Multi-Party Action – is where hundreds, thousands, tens of thousands or even millions of people can claim together as part of one joint case.
 This allows for many cases with similar issues to be pursued efficiently without the need to bring separate proceedings in different courts across the UK.

 To make sure the action runs smoothly, law firms are usually appointed by order of a High Court to a Steering Committee, and they will be responsible for the overall conduct of the litigation.
-We have seats on Steering Committees, and this includes for the first GDPR Group Litigation Order proceedings in England and Wales, the British Airways Group Action; an action that could lead to an estimated total compensation bill of up to £3.5bn.
+We have been appointed with seats on Steering Committees, and this includes for the first GDPR Group Litigation Order proceedings in England and Wales, the British Airways Group Action; an action that could lead to an estimated total compensation bill of up to £3.5bn.

-Experience is essential which is why, for many years, people have sought our specialist legal advice and representation in claiming data protection breach compensation, data leaks and cyber hacks.
+Experience is essential which is why, for many years, people have sought our specialist legal advice and representation.
 As of early 2019, the average data protection breach compensation amount for victims in respect of major multi-party/group action data breach litigation is £8,500.00.

 As the frequency of major data breaches increases and the impact from those breaches intensifies, we expect this data breach compensation figure to rise.